arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Compaction.md

 MMFiles Compaction options
 ==========================

-Since ArangoDB 2.2, the MMFiles storage engine will run a compaction over data files.
+The ArangoDB MMFiles storage engine will run a compaction over data files.

 ArangoDB writes Documents in the WAL file.
 Once they have been sealed in the wal file, the collector may copy them into a per collection journal file.